 Some of the methods involve using non-narcotic medications that can help reduce anxiety and aid sleep.
 You will also have the option of learning holistic ways to manage these symptoms, which can significantly help your foundation of recovery.

 Melrose Recovery is here to help you with your Adderall withdrawal symptoms and much more.
 Our goal here at Melrose Recovery is not only to help you get clean, but we can help you stay clean as well.
 We offer a dual diagnosis treatment program, so even if you struggle with ADHD, we can help you recover.
-We specialize in dual diagnosis treatment and can teach you a healthier way of living.
+We specialize in addiction treatment and can teach you a healthier way of living.

 Some of the treatment methods we use here at Melrose Recovery include the following: